Skip to main content

 Kris Huebsch, New York Mills, MN

+In 2017, she and her husband opened the farm to the public with a u-pick strawberry operation, and by 2018, expanded to include a corn maze and pumpkin patch—transforming the farm into a true agritourism destination.
+A key driver of the farm’s continued growth, Kris oversees marketing, bookkeeping, website design, the hiring and training of 30 seasonal employees, and manages the full production cycle of strawberries and pumpkins—from variety selection and planting to irrigation, cultivation, and harvest.
 In addition to the berry farm, she and her husband own and operate fROOTz, a bare root plant company serving commercial growers, farmers and home gardeners throughout the Upper Midwest.
 Kris oversees marketing for fROOTz and takes an active role each spring in preparing and coordinating plant orders and deliveries.
 Her strong social media presence further amplifies the farm’s impact, as she uses these platforms to share timely information, promote events, and educate the public—particularly those with limited connections to agriculture—about farming practices and rural life.
-Through her strategic vision and hands-on commitment, she has made a lasting and measurable impact on the growth, visibility, and educational mission of the berry farm.

-Haley Eckstorm, Odin, MN
+Haley Ekstrom, Odin, MN

 Haley is a sixth-generation cattle farmer in southern Minnesota.
 She is the first female of the six generations to take over the family farm.
 She and her husband bought the family farm in 2023, they alongside her father raise the cow-calf herd and farm small crops.
 She was in 4H for 12 years when she was younger, it was through 4H she realized she wanted to be involved in agriculture and be a mentor for the next generations of females.
 She received her ag business bachelors degree through SMSU and came back to the family farm in 2016 after her grandfather passed away.
 From there she started her own herd and its grown ever since.